xtclang/platform/README.md

         cd platform
         sudo ./bin/allowLoopback.sh

-3. Start the host using the gradle command (from within the "platform" directory):
+3. Start the platform services using the gradle command (from within the "platform" directory):

        gradle run